Where are the Best Malasadas in Hawaii

 • Map

 As we are enthusiasts of many things Portuguese, and especially pastries, we managed to find a few of the better known Hawaiian bakeries that have a good reputation for top notch malasadas.
-Although we did not find any on Maui, we did find two shops on Oahu and two on the Big Island (see above).
+The above list is comprised of shops that we have visited on our previous Hawaii trips, there are many others!

-There does seem to be some doubt that malasadas are actually Portuguese, and we tried to find some when we were in Portugal - to no avail.
+There does seem to be some doubt that malasadas are actually Portuguese, and we tried to find some when we were in Portugal (take a look at our most recent trip to Portugal) - to no avail.
 However, history shows that they came from a Portuguese Island and came to Hawaii when in 1878, Portuguese laborers from Madeira and the Azores came to Hawaii to work in the plantations.
 These immigrants brought their traditional foods with them, including a fried dough pastry they called "malasada."
 Today, there are numerous bakeries in the Hawaiian islands specializing in malasadas.
 Click the Wikipedia link button below to learn more about the Portuguese in Hawaii story.

 In Portugal there is a similar pastry, called filhó: The dough is made with flour and eggs, then left to rise before shaped into balls, deep fried and sprinkled with a mixture of sugar and cinnamon.